Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Most poultry shears are spring-loaded with microserrated blades to grip onto bones, but some are definitely more comfortable to use than others.

 Poultry shears are different from kitchen shears or scissors in their design.
-Some kitchen shears—like the Shun Kitchen Shears we've previously tested—have extra features which aid in cutting poultry bones.
+While some kitchen shears—like the Shun Kitchen Shears we've previously tested—have extra features which aid in cutting poultry bones, kitchen scissors are mostly for general kitchen use, and include features like a notch for opening bottles or cracking crabs.

-But kitchen scissors are mostly for general kitchen use, and include features like a notch for opening bottles or cracking crabs.
 Poultry shears have fewer bells and whistles, but excel at cutting through tough poultry bones.
 They also usually feature one handle loop, and some are flat on both handles.
 That makes them easy to use with either the right or left hand.
+Poultry shear blades are often curved and micro-serrated.
+This makes it easier to grip onto bone, preventing the shears from slipping backward with every slice.

-It’s also important to grab a pair with a comfortable, padded handle and an ergonomic design.
+It’s important to grab a pair with a comfortable, padded handle and an ergonomic design.
 Even the sharpest pair requires two hands from time to time.
 Putting that much pressure on the handle can cause quite a bit of pain—especially if the handle isn’t coated or has raised edges.

-Finally, like kitchen scissors, it’s ideal if the blades come apart.
-While you may only use them for raw poultry, you could also use them to carve roasted chicken, cut lobster tails, or gut fish.
-It’s important to clean them completely after every use to prevent cross-contamination and foodborne illness.
+Much like kitchen scissors, it’s ideal if the blades on your poultry shears come apart.
+While you may only use them for raw poultry, you could also use them to carve roasted chicken, cut lobster tails, or gut fish, and no matter what you’re slicing, It’s important to clean your shears completely after every use to prevent cross-contamination and foodborne illness.
+Take-apart shears make it easier to do that, getting into all the crevices without accidentally slicing into your hands.

 Prices were accurate at the time this article was published but may change over time.